 If you’ve ever had your hair colored, you will need to have that color stripped before you start the process of becoming a platinum blonde.
 You can strip hair color from your mane by using a hair color remover.

 You should always have an inspo pic on hand to show your colorist.
 While platinum blonde hair seems pretty self-explanatory, there are actually different variations of the coveted shade.
 Whether you want an icy, bluish, or ivory white hue, be sure to bring a picture to the salon to serve as inspiration for your new hair color.
-This way, your colorist will be able to give you a platinum blonde shade that perfectly matches your vision.
+And keep your skin tone and undertones in mind to find a shade that complements you best.

 HOW TO GET PLATINUM BLONDE HAIR

-Now that you’re armed with some very vital info, it’s time to dive in headfirst to your trendiest hair color application yet.
+Getting a platinum hair color is as easy as going to the salon or trying the hair color application at home.
 Are you ready to be an eye-catching super-light blonde?
 Follow the platinum blonde hair color tutorial below!

-STEP 1: DECIDE IF YOU WANT TO HEAD TO THE SALON OR DIY YOUR HAIR COLOR
+STEP 1: DECIDE IF YOU WANT TO SEE A COLORIST OR DIY YOUR HAIR COLOR

-If you’re making a dramatic hair color change—like going from black hair to platinum blonde hair—it’s a good idea to visit the salon.
+If you’re making a dramatic hair color change—like going from black hair to platinum blonde hair—it’s a good idea to put it in the hands of a professional.
 That way, you won’t have to worry about ending up with an orange-toned or brassy hue.
-Again, you might have to make multiple trips to the salon in order to reach your desired level of platinum blonde hair.
-A pro colorist will be able to walk you through the process from start to finish.
+You might have to undergo a few hair color processes to reach your desired level of platinum blonde hair.
+A pro colorist will be able to walk you through it from start to finish.
 If you decide to go to a salon, your work stops here!
-If you aren’t making a major change and want to attempt a DIY dye job, you’ll need to move along to the next step.
+If you aren’t making a major change and want to attempt a DIY dye job, move along to the next step.

 STEP 2: GRAB A HAIR COLOR BLEACH